stastnypremysl/lsql-csv/README.md

 This block can be at the end of the command.
 It begins with `sort` keyword and the rest is select expression.

 You can imagine by sort as the order by clause in SQL.

+There can be only one Sort block in the whole command.